 It happens too often: you move into a new home or apartment and continue getting mail meant for your home’s previous residents for months to come.

 Receiving previous residents’ mail is annoying and inconvenient at best, and detrimental at worst for those missing their important information.
-So how do you stop mail for previous residents so you don’t accidentally receive important information?
+So how do you stop getting mail for previous residents, so you don’t accidentally receive important information?
 Let’s discover together how to stop mail from previous owners so you don’t have to deal with the responsibility of their mail, and so that they receive the information they need.

 Before you figure out how to stop previous owners’ mail, it’s good to first determine why you’re still getting their mail in the first place.
 It’s pretty common to receive mail still from the previous residents of your home since the USPS network is so large.
 It can be hard for them to keep track of forwarding everything to everyone’s new addresses, and some things might fall through the cracks.